 In some cases, he might tell you he doesn’t want a relationship but wants to be friends, and if you decide to go along with it, chances are it won’t end well.

-Essentially, you’ll be seeing someone you want a relationship with, or have a relationship with another person.
-Of course, that can hurt a little (or more than that).
+Essentially, you’ll be seeing someone you want a relationship with and dating another person.

 In this case, to avoid illusionary hope that someday he might change his mind, and to avoid potential heartbreaks, it would be best to stop talking to him.